dbmdz/berts/README.md

 # Changelog

+* 12.05.2020: Public release of small and base ELECTRA models for Turkish
 * 25.03.2020: Public release of *BERTurk* uncased model and *BERTurk* models with larger vocab size (128k, cased and uncased)
 * 11.03.2020: Public release of cased distilled BERT model for Turkish: *DistilBERTurk*
 * 17.02.2020: Public release of cased BERT model for Turkish: *BERTurk*